B2B Growth Agency: Select, Vet, Onboard

 Choose your primary framework based on your specific decision context:

-If you're unsure which channels to prioritize, start with the Channel-Fit Decision Matrix to establish direction before evaluating agencies.
+Unsure which channels to prioritize?
+Start with the Channel-Fit Decision Matrix to establish direction before evaluating agencies.

-If you need to verify multi-channel expertise claims, use the Multi-Channel Capability Matrix with channel-specific evaluation criteria.
+Need to verify multi-channel expertise claims?
+Use the Multi-Channel Capability Matrix with channel-specific evaluation criteria.

-If you face intense CFO or board scrutiny, lead with the ROI Gate Framework to structure accountability and measurement.
+Facing intense CFO or board scrutiny?
+Lead with the ROI Gate Framework to structure accountability and measurement.

-If your current marketing only captures bottom-funnel demand, apply the Demand State Alignment Model to ensure full-journey coverage.
+Current marketing only captures bottom-funnel demand?
+Apply the Demand State Alignment Model for full-journey coverage.

-If you have complex marketing operations, use the Readiness Scorecard to prevent onboarding disruption.
+Running complex marketing operations?
+Use the Readiness Scorecard to prevent onboarding disruption.

-Once you've selected an agency, implement the 90-Day Activation Protocol to structure rapid results and long-term success.
+Already selected an agency?
+Implement the 90-Day Activation Protocol to structure rapid results and long-term success.

 Most senior marketing leaders combine 2-3 frameworks depending on their situation.
 Under board pressure, measurement rigor and ROI gating outrank creative polish.
-Prioritize frameworks that create defensible decisions over relationship-based selection.
+Prioritize frameworks that produce defensible decisions over relationship-based selection.

-For B2B tech companies specifically, The Starr Conspiracy recommends starting with Channel-Fit and ROI Gate frameworks, then adding Multi-Channel Capability Matrix for agency evaluation.
-This combination addresses the clarity, financial accountability, and execution verification that B2B growth strategies require under board-level scrutiny.
+For B2B tech companies specifically, The Starr Conspiracy recommends starting with Channel-Fit and ROI Gate, then layering in the Multi-Channel Capability Matrix for agency evaluation.
+That combination delivers the clarity, financial accountability, and execution verification B2B growth strategies require under board-level scrutiny.

-These frameworks transform agency selection from a relationship-based decision into a defensible business process.
-Pick one framework to run this week, then combine it with ROI Gate plus 90-Day Activation for complete coverage from selection through successful onboarding.
+These frameworks turn agency selection from a relationship-based decision into a defensible business process.
+Pick one to run this week.
+Then combine it with ROI Gate plus 90-Day Activation for complete coverage from selection through successful onboarding.

 Ready to implement a board-defensible agency selection process?
 Talk to The Starr Conspiracy about an Agency Evaluation Sprint and walk away with weighted scorecards, a qualified shortlist, and a 90-day activation plan before your next board review.